Abhi1437/Abhi1437/README.md

 - 👋 Hi, I’m @Abhi1437
-- 🌱 I’m currently learning and practicing new technologies in DevOps
+- 🌱 I’m currently learning and practicing new technologies in DevOps and Cloud technologies
 - 💞️ I’m looking to work as a DevOps Engineer where my presence makes some value
 - 📫 You can reach me at abhinavareddy.1610@gmail.com & 8463943923